MaximeDaigle/sudoku/README.md

 # Sudoku

 ## Algorithms
-There is 4 algorithms to solve sudoku.
+There is 4 algorithms to solve sudoku puzzles.
 The first one is use to benchmark the others and was written by Peter Norvig, director of research at Google Inc. (source: http://www.norvig.com/sudoku.html).
 It uses constraint propagation.

 The second algorithm is Hill-Climbing.
 It's an algorithm that finds the local optima.